by Robin LaFevers

-The protagonist is sixteen year old Ismae.
+The protagonist is sixteen-year-old Ismae.
 The child of a turnip farmer, who has despised her since birth.
 Eager to be rid of her, he marries her off for a price.
 When her new husband, a beast of a man bids her to undress, his eyes fall to the scar that runs down her back and runs screaming to the priests to have his marriage annulled.
 She finds sanctuary at the convent of St. Mortain.
 Here she learns what she is and is offered the chance to serve as a handmaiden to death.
 She will train to become an assassin.
 Having nothing to lose and finally feeling like she belongs, Ismae readily accepts.
-Her she learns the art of being an assassin, is trained in political history and all manner of skills.
-On her second assignment, she encounters Duval who is brother to the Duchess of Brittany.
+Here she learned the art of being an assassin is trained in political history and all manner of skills.
+On her second assignment, she encounters Duval who is the brother of the Duchess of Brittany.
 He is there to question the man Ismae has just assassinated.
 Duval then appears at the convent demanded answers.
 The reverend mother informs Ismae that she will be accompanying Duval to protect the Duchess of Brittany.
-The tale that unfolds was absolutely riveting, the history, the suspense, the plots..Oh the plots…it was wonderful!
+The tale that unfolds was absolutely riveting, the history, the suspense, the plots…Oh the plots…it was wonderful!
 While I determined who the villain was, a lot of key players went back and forth on my list.
 Watching the events unfold and seeing Ismae and Duval work together kept me turning the pages at a maddening pace.